ECMWFCode4Earth/open-data-explorer/openDataVisio/real-time-data/about.md

 Source: iStock by Getty Images
 :::

 Open data usage continues to grow rapidly within a broad range of industries.
-The third-party providers such as Open-Meteo, Amazon, Google, and Microsoft also enable access and promote open data model products worldwide.
+The third-party providers such as [Open-Meteo](../datadownload/source-open-meteo.ipynb), [Amazon](../datadownload/source-aws.ipynb), Google, and [Microsoft](../datadownload/source-azure.ipynb) also enable access and promote open data model products worldwide.

 :::{seealso}
 More detailed information is available [here](https://www.ecmwf.int/node/29013).
 :::

-## Who will benefit from open weather data?
+## Who can benefit from open weather data?
 The ECMWF real-time open data empower a wide range of individuals, research communities, and industries as they provide crucial information for informed decisions, improve efficiency, and enhance safety in various aspects of human lives and industrial processes.

 ```mermaid